NotPro955/C-Language-Projects/README.md

 <h3><strong>Linux Shell</strong></h3>
 <p>The Code will take the User Input which are the command and will split the string into various tokens.
 These tokens are then used in the execute call of C Language.
 Which checks for the command/tools inside the "bin" directory and execute it accordingly.</p>
-<p>Your might think it easy, but the code is give a headache for beginners like me.</p>
+<p>Your might think it easy, but the code is a huge headache for beginners like me.</p>

 <h3><strong>Password Strenght Check and Passwoed Generator</strong></h3>
 <p>This Project is can used in two ways: